matwerber1/arduino-heltec-esp32-aws-iot-shock-sensor/README.md

 3. I've since added a DHT11 temp/humidity sensor that publishes these sensor values to AWS IoT shadow every few seconds.
 This is not yet reflected in the examples below.

+4. Also since added a third LED that is meant to be toggled on/off using the AWS IoT device shadow.

 4. At the moment, this is hacked together from various examples.
 Excuse the mess in `main.c`.

 # Demo